 - Stay alert, watch what you are doing and use common sense when operating a power tool.
 Do not use tool while tired or under the influence of drugs, alcohol, or medication.
-A moment of inattention while operating power tools may result in serious personal injury. - Dress properly.
+A moment of inattention while operating power tools may result in serious personal - Dress properly.
 Do not wear loose clothing or jewelry.
 Contain long hair.
 Keep your hair, clothing, and gloves away from moving parts.
-Loose clothes, jewelry, or long hair can be caught in moving parts.
+Loose clothes, jewelry, or long hair can be caught in moving parts. - Avoid accidental starting.
+Be sure switch is in the locked or off position before inserting battery pack.
+Carrying tools with your finger on the switch or inserting the battery pack into a tool with the switch on invites accidents. - Remove adjusting keys or wrenches before turning the tool on.
+A wrench or a key that is left attached to a rotating part of the tool may result in personal injury.

-- Avoid accidental starting.
-Be sure switch is off before plugging in.
-Carrying tools with your finger on the switch or plugging in tools that have the switch on invites accidents. - Remove adjusting keys or wrenches before turning the tool on.
-A wrench or a key that is left attached to a rotating part of the tool may result in personal injury. - Do not overreach.
+- Do not overreach.
 Keep proper footing and balance at all times.
-Proper footing and balance enables better control of the tool in unexpected situations. - Use safety equipment.
+Proper footing and balance enable better control of the tool in unexpected situations. - Use safety equipment.
 Always wear eye protection.
-Dust mask, nonskid safety shoes, hard hat, or hearing protection must be used for appropriate conditions. - Do not wear loose clothing or jewelry.
+Dust mask, non-skid safety shoes, hard hat, or hearing protection must be used for appropriate conditions. - Do not wear loose clothing or jewelry.
 Contain long hair.
 Loose clothes, jewelry, or long hair can be drawn into air vents. - Do not use on a ladder or unstable support.
 Stable footing on a solid surface enables better control of the tool in unexpected situations.